natuelabs/challenge/README.md

 ## Natue Challenge
 ## This test was made with Windows 7, Apache, Laravel Framework 5.5, MySql, AJAX, jQuery, Javascript and Bootstrap.
 - API Server was made with Laravel;
-- The .json data is provided by the Laravel Framework brought from the MySql database.
+- The .json data is provided by Laravel brought from the MySql database.
 - API Client was made with AJAX,jQuery and Bootstrap.
+- Tests was applied with PHPUnit and Laravel Dusk.

 ## Project Structure
     /database/migrations/ to create the database structure;